A peek into Rav Berland’s Seder Night

 The Rav only eats matza at the seder table, and nothing else.

 Tzafun – afikomen – Chatzot

 The Rav is not makpid about Chatzot, only that the first kazayit should be eaten by then.
-Sometimes, the time for Chatzot is that of the Breslov tradition, and sometimes it’s the Rabbenu Tam tradition.
+Sometimes, the time for Chatzot of the Rav is that of the Breslov tradition (6 hours after nightfall), and sometimes it’s (6 hrs after nightfall of) Rabbeinu Tam.

 All of the songs are sung sitting down, and then afterwards the Song of Songs is recited.
 Afterwards, the Rav goes to pray with his yeshiva students.
 Seder night usually ends around 4am.

 Shuvu Banim wishes all our readers a happy and kosher Pesach, 5779!